Alberto Carneiro

 Alberto Carneiro (São Mamede de Coronado, Coronado, 20 September 1937 – Porto, 15 April 2017) was a Portuguese artist.

 Biography / Works

-Born in Coronado, Minho in 1937.
-Between 1947 and 1958 works in religious art workshops of their land, starting on the technologies of wood, stone and ivory.
+Alberto was born in Coronado, Minho in 1937.
+Between 1947 and 1958, he worked in religious art workshops of their land, starting on the technologies of wood, stone and ivory.
 He attended high school in Decorative Arts School Soares dos Reis, Porto, and Secondary School Antonio Arroyo, Lisbon.

-In 1961 forms part of the sculpture course of School of Fine Arts of Porto, ending in 1967.
-The following year part to London a scholarship from the Calouste Gulbenkian Foundation to attend Saint Martin's School of Art (1968-1970), where he is a student of Anthony Caro and Philip King.
+In 1961, he formed part of the sculpture course of School of Fine Arts of Porto, ending in 1967.
+The following year part to London a scholarship from the Calouste Gulbenkian Foundation to attend Saint Martin's School of Art (1968–1970), where he was a student of Anthony Caro and Philip King.